Increasing importance of cross-functional teams and TestOps

-Software development lifecycle has come a long way from a linear sequential design approach to an incremental and a much efficient one.
+Software development lifecycle has come a long way from a linear sequential design approach to an incremental and much more efficient one.
 The journey from the waterfall model to a more agile meant the teams involved also had to adapt themselves to the changing demands and arrangements.
 A typical development process involves phases such as requirements gathering, designing, coding, testing, and implementation-deployment phases.
-All these phases involve different teams based on the functionalities such as project/product management team, business analysts, UI/UX teams, developers, testers, operations team, etc. In the earlier SDLC models like the waterfall model, there was a clear line separating the functional teams with clearly defined responsibilities.
-The product management and the business analyst teams define the product requirements, product discovery, create business requirement document (BRD), product requirement document (PRD), and analyze the possible solutions to customer requirements or problems.
-The development and architect’s team along with the designers try to understand user aspects, architecture and create high-level design (HLD) prototyping.
-They are the ones who decide technologies to be used, number of resources to be used, delivery timeline, and the budget for technical and human resources.
+All these phases involve different teams based on the functionalities, such as the project/product management team, business analysts, UI/UX teams, developers, testers, operations teams, etc. In the earlier SDLC models, like the waterfall model, there was a clear line separating the functional teams with clearly defined responsibilities.
+The product management and the business analyst teams define the product requirements and product discovery, create business requirement documents (BRD) and product requirement documents (PRD), and analyze the possible solutions to customer requirements or problems.
+The development and architect’s team, along with the designers, try to understand user aspects and architecture and create high-level design (HLD) prototyping.
+They are the ones who decide technologies to be used, the number of resources to be used, the delivery timeline, and the budget for technical and human resources.
 Developers start the actual work based on data provided by the predecessors and develop algorithms and source-codes.
-Compilation and debugging are final steps in the development stage.
-QA and testing team is involved in the debugging process.
+Compilation and debugging are the final steps in the development stage.
+QA and the testing team are involved in the debugging process.
 Finding bugs in the code, documenting code analysis, and passing collected information to developers to fix and repeating this until the workflow is stable is what they are made up of.
 Once testing and development phases are completed, deployment is done and the product is finally made ready for end users.

 Changing roles with Agile and DevOps

-Solution to this problem was very simple, a more agile approach and implementation of DevOps like practices.
+A solution to this problem was very simple, a more agile approach and implementation of DevOps-like practices.
 Most of us have already adopted and started ripping benefits from it.
-Teams working hand-in-hand instead of silos, and by teams, I don’t mean only Devs and Ops but all teams, will make accommodation of dynamic changes and post or mid production feature additions a hassle-free thing.
+Teams work hand-in-hand instead of silos, and by teams, I don’t mean only Devs and Ops, but all teams will make the accommodation of dynamic changes and post or mid-production feature additions a hassle-free thing.

-When DevOps came into play, QA and tester community feared the worse for them with automation and feature-rich toolsets it brings in the picture.
-But now they have started realizing the actual thing that suggests a completely different picture as to what they had imagined.
+When DevOps came into play, QA and the tester community feared the worse for them with automation and feature-rich toolsets it brings into the picture.
+But now they have started realizing the actual thing that suggests a completely different picture to what they had imagined.
 Testing teams are now considered a very important aspect in almost all stages of development.
-QA team and testers are now supposed to be the think tanks that actually think from end-user's perspective.
-They are the ones who can test the application right from the start with requirement testing, UI/UX screen testing, development testing, behavior testing, integration testing, manual testing for a newly added feature to acceptance testing in the last phase of product release and end-to-end testing to validate user expectations in all areas of the application.
+QA team and testers are now supposed to be the think tanks that actually think from the end-user's perspective.
+They are the ones who can test the application right from the start with requirement testing, UI/UX screen testing, development testing, behavior testing, integration testing, manual testing for a newly added feature acceptance testing in the last phase of product release, and end-to-end testing to validate user expectations in all areas of the application.

-DevOps and Agile methodologies are demanding more out of your teams and at the same time processes such as continuous integration and deployment are creating a synergy between different teams.
+DevOps and Agile methodologies are demanding more out of your teams, and at the same time, processes such as continuous integration and deployment are creating a synergy between different teams.
 More involvement from your DevOps and TestOps teams in all the steps is only going to augment the quality of delivery.
-At Opcito, agile and DevOps methodologies are helping us speed up application delivery process with automation, eliminating risks through continuous security, and enhancing user experience.
+At Opcito, agile and DevOps methodologies are helping us speed up the application delivery process with automation, eliminating risks through continuous security and enhancing user experience.